Curious-Nikhil/Solar-System-Simulator/README.md

 **WHAT TO DO?**

-1.MAKE A UNIVERSAL PLANET FUNCTION!
+- MAKE A UNIVERSAL PLANET FUNCTION!
-2.HOHMANN'S TRANSFER ORBIT TRAJECTORY
+- HOHMANN'S TRANSFER ORBIT TRAJECTORY
-3.GRAVITY SIMULATION
+- GRAVITY SIMULATION
-4.Zoom out Function
+- Zoom out Function
-5.GUI - Buttons and Sliders
+- GUI - Buttons and Sliders
-6.SCALED PLANETS, MOONS AND SUN
+- SCALED PLANETS, MOONS AND SUN
-7.SCENES
+- SCENES

 **Ideas**

-1.How to find the angle between two planets -
+- How to find the angle between two planets -
-  Nu2 - Nu1 = 44 degrees for Hohmanns Tranfer
+- Nu2 - Nu1 = 44 degrees for Hohmanns Tranfer

 ### Credits